Scandinavian Airlines: 2022–2024: Sweden's exit, Air France-KLM entry and alliance shift

 Following little progress with SAS's restructuring plan, SAS Forward, the Swedish government announced on 7 June 2022 that Sweden, which owns 21.8% of the company, would not inject new capital into SAS and that it did "not aim to be a long-term shareholder in the company".
-The airline filed for Chapter 11 bankruptcy protection in the United States on 5 July 2022.
+In early July 2022, nearly 1,000 SAS pilots went on a 15-day strike over wages and cost-cutting measures, severely disrupting operations.
+A day after the strike began, the airline filed for Chapter 11 bankruptcy protection in the United States on 5 July 2022.

 In September 2022, SAS announced it was returning at least ten aircraft to lessors, including five long-haul aircraft - amongst them two barely two year old Airbus A350s.
 This measure is a result of the closure of Russian airspace for flights to Asia which caused a severe drop in demand and efficiency.
 As of November 2022, SAS announced it was searching for a buyer for one of their Airbus A350 aircraft.

 In October 2023, it was announced that Air France–KLM would be investing alongside the Danish government and two investment firms (Castlelake and Lind Invest) in SAS, with the airline group buying up to 20% of SAS shares following the airline's ongoing Chapter 11 process in the United States.
 With the investment (if approved by the EU Commission, and respective US and Swedish courts), SAS left Star Alliance and joined SkyTeam alongside Air France–KLM.